-Orchids need bright light, but should be kept out of direct sunlight.
-Find a place in your home where there’s plenty of sunshine, but nothing too intense.
+Bright Light Orchids need bright filtered light, but should be kept out of direct sunlight.
+Find a place in your home where there’s plenty of sunshine, particularly early morning and late afternoon but nothing too intense.

-Orchids don’t do well in a stagnant air environment.
+Air Movement Orchids don’t do well in a stale air environment.
 Make sure air is circulating around the plant.
 Placing your orchid in a well-trafficked room of the house should do the trick!
 Otherwise, a small oscillating fan or ceiling fan on low will work.

-This is the big one when it comes to orchid care!
+Regular Watering This is the big one when it comes to orchid care!
 Water only once or twice a week, and make sure it drains.
-You want the growing medium moist – not swimming in water!
+You want the growing medium damp – not swimming in water!
 The orchid should dry out most of the way before watering again.

 Fertilizer Orchids need fertilizer as they grow.
 Generally a balanced all-purpose plant food twice a month will suffice.
 Ask us about fertilizer recommendations if you don’t have a favorite.

 Humidity Orchids don’t do well in dry climates.
 If you live in a drier region (or have dry air in the house) we recommend a humidifier.